ndlarsen/ndlarsen.github.io/_drafts/2019-10-06-building-a-full-stack-web-application-part-3-rest-api-via-play-and-scala.md

 }

 ```

-## The first functionality
----
-For our first bit of functionality we need to add an endpoint we can query.
-This will be composed of an route in `conf/routes` and a method in `app/controllers/UserController.scala` which the route will call.
-As the controller method need to do several things, let's break it a bit more down.
-First getting or establishing a connection to the database, then getting a handle to the right collection, then create an object respresenting the query we are doing, then executing the query in the database which returns a cursor and finally converting the content of the cursor, if any, into a result to return.
-So, overall:
-* get connection to db
-* get a handle to the collection
-* create query object
-* execute query
-* convert return value

 ### Extending the controller
 As mentioned earlier we'll be leveraging functionality from ReactiveMongo to handle database connection and such.
 This means we need to extend our `UserController` with `MongoController` and `ReactiveMongoComponents` as well as passing an instance of `ReactiveMongoApi` as an argument to it.
 In `app/controllers/UserController.scala` replace